-Mediobanca and the Group legal entities which operate in the Corporate & Investment Banking sector may also enter into agreements with external collaborators, or "Senior Advisors", who, working on a freelance basis, facilitate commercial relations and the expansion of business initiatives with clients and counterparties.
-This kind of agreement is common practice among investment banks and advisory boutiques, and serve to increase the likelihood of success, for the bank and/or the boutique as the case may be, of securing investment banking mandates that are typically one-off and do not entail an ongoing relationship with the client being established.
-Such agreements generally include a fixed retainer fee and/or expense refunds, plus an additional fee, where an amount is paid which is calculated as a percentage of the fee collected by the investment bank/advisory boutique for the individual deal which the Senior Advisor has helped secure and execute.
+Mediobanca and the Group legal entities which operate in the Corporate & Investment Banking sector may also enter into agreements with external collaborators, or "Senior Advisors", who, working on a freelance basis, without power of representation, facilitate commercial relations and the expansion of business initiatives with clients and counterparties.
+This kind of agreement is common practice among investment banks and advisory boutiques, and serve to increase the likelihood of success of securing investment banking mandates that are typically one-off and do not entail an ongoing relationship with the client being established.
+Such agreements generally include a fixed retainer fee and/or expense refunds, plus an additional fee, where an amount is paid which is calculated as a percentage of the fee collected for the individual deal which the Senior Advisor has helped secure and execute.